 The dig site itself is housed inside a climate-controlled “dig shelter” which protects the exposed bone.
 A really cool part of the exhibit is it’s suspended walkway over the site itself.
 It has been open since 2009 and was added to the National Park System in 2015 by Presidential Proclamation.
 The site is maintained not only for public viewing but also for further scientific study.
 It’s the only recorded discovery of a nursery herd of Columbian mammoths.
 The site is managed in partnership by the National Park System, the City of Waco, and Baylor University which combined do a fine job of preserving and presenting the find to the public.

 We thoroughly enjoyed our time at the monument and hope that you join us in supporting it’s continued existence by visiting the site sometime during your travels.
-Our next stop is what I like to call the place of look-at-all-the-deer and so-thats’-what-a-roadrunner looks like!
+Our next stop is what I like to call the place of look-at-all-the-deer and so-thats’-what-a-roadrunner looks like, also known as Lake Whitney State Park.

 See you there.